tale-toul/Harbor/Readme.md

 ### Installation

-I will be installing the 1.6.0 version.
+This instructions are for installing the 1.6.0 version of harbor.

 https://github.com/goharbor/harbor/blob/release-1.6.0/docs/installation_guide.md